shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. The shared keys are not the same.
 For the connections to work, the shared key must be identical.

-## Task-5: Resolve the VM connection issues

 You've explored the possible reasons why your two machines can't connect to each other.
 You found that the shared key for the two connections is different.

 You'll change the shared key on a VPN gateway connection to resolve the issue.

-## Task-6: Change a gateway connection's shared key
+## Task-5: Change a gateway connection's shared key

 Follow these steps to check the shared key for both the VPN gateways connections: